How to Play Basketball: A Beginner’s Guide

 Basic Basketball Tactics

-Mastering basic ball skills lays an advantageous base for those learning how to play basketball.
-However, a thoughtful team-based strategy is required to further propel on-court performance.
+Mastering basic ball skills lays a solid foundation for those learning how to play basketball.
+However, a thoughtful team-based strategy is required to propel on-court performance further.
 The basic game tactics include:

 1. The Pick and Roll